ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Generation after generation,” says an eloquent
 writer, “ have felt as we feel, and their fellows were as
 active as our own.
 They passed away like a vapor,
 while nature wore the same aspect of beauty as when
 her Creator commanded her to be.
 The heavens shall
 I be as bright over our graves as they are now around

-o
+of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_evangelist-and-religious-review_1846-04-23_17_17%2Fsim_evangelist-and-religious-review_1846-04-23_17_17_jp2.zip%2Fsim_evangelist-and-religious-review_1846-04-23_17_17_jp2%2Fsim_evangelist-and-religious-review_1846-04-23_17_17_0003.jp2/pct:5.617978,62.443957,25.111053,5.494610/600,/0/default.jpg"/>
 </td>